In this article I discuss some general principles in helping students with their multiplication tables:

 While you are doing this table by table, you can also try to teach the process to your child, so that she will learn how to do the memorization herself.
 She can hide the answers and try to reproduce the list in her mind.

-Hang a poster with the 12×12 or 10×10 table on the wall.
+Hang on your wall a 12 by 12 grid (or 10 by 10) with the skip-counting patterns written in it.
 Remind your child to glance at it several times a day.
 It can work wonders for visual students!

 Recite the skip-counting lists or multiplication facts aloud just before going to bed.
 This can turn them into mastered facts by the next morning.

-You can also use regular, printable multiplication worksheets.
+You can also use regular, printable multiplication worksheets for the multiplication tables

 Yet for other students, timed drills may be counterproductive and they may end up in tears and frustration.
 The proof is in the pudding: just try it and see how it goes.